Queer students, take heart.

 At many colleges, the lesbian, gay, bisexual, transgender or queer (LGBTQ) community is a visible and valued part of campus life.
 Students who are questioning or in the closet often find that it's easier to explore and be open about their identity in college.
 You'll probably meet a lot of people who have struggled with similar issues.
 You're also likely to find more activities, services, and, at most schools, LGBTQ resource centers.
 Many colleges offer a major or minor in LGBTQ Studies.
 You may even find decide to tell your story in your college essay—if you can explain how your sexuality or gender identity has helped shape who you are.

 That said, college is still part of the real world—you may encounter homophobia at some point during your four years.
 And not all colleges are as accepting of LGBTQ students.
-It's important to do your research, visit campus and pick a school where you'll be comfortable.
+It's important to do your research, discuss your priorities with your college counselor, visit campuses, and pick a school where you'll be comfortable.

 We recognize that it is not possible to write in a way that is inclusive of all identities, relationships and life experiences.